kyma-project/community/internal/proposals/logs/streams/README.md

 - Zerolog
 - apex/log

-We shouldn't pick [logurs](https://github.com/sirupsen/logrus), because it's in maitainance mode.
+We shouldn't pick [logurs](https://github.com/sirupsen/logrus), because it's in maintenance mode.

 ## ZAP
 pros:
 - configuration of Zap looks very advanced
 - library can log in JSON or text format.
 It has the ability to be extended.
-- looks very fast (accroding to benchmark provided by zap)
+- looks very fast (according to benchmark provided by zap)
+- ability to chain loggers (add context)
+- api is very intuitive
+- configurable level of filtering
+- available log levels: ERROR, INFO, FATAL, DEBUG, PANIC, WARN, DPANIC(for development),

 cons:
 - Direct dependency to library.
 Uses struct instead of interfaces.

-Basically, there are 4 important log levels:
-DEBUG, INFO, WARN and ERROR.
-It is possible to filter the log levels before logging.

 ## Zerolog

 pros:
-- accroding th their benchmarks, the fastest library cons
+- according th their benchmarks, the fastest library
+- ability to chain loggers (add context)
+- library can log in JSON or text format.
+It has the ability to be extended.
+- api is a little different, but it's intuitive.
+- possible to set date format
+- configurable level of filtering
+- available log levels: ERROR, INFO, FATAL, DEBUG, PANIC, WARN, TRACE, no level

+cons
 - it's not possible to log errors to stderr and other things to stdout, more [info](https://github.com/rs/zerolog/issues/150)

 ## apex/log
 pros:
+- ability to chain loggers (add context) using `entry` struct
+- library can log in JSON or text format.
+It has the ability to be extended.
--
+- configurable level of filtering
+- available log levels: ERROR, INFO, FATAL, DEBUG, WARN

 cons:
--
+- singleton

-TODO: WRITE SOMETHING ABOUT API
+- cannot set timestamp format.
+The default time format looks like this:  `2020-12-22T12:52:39.906885+01:00`
+- it's not possible to log errors to stderr and other things to stdout

 ## Run Examples
 run example :
 ```bash